 We may accept students whose parents are both Japanese, however, the students must be eligible according to the Admissions Policy of SIS.

 Since international schools accept students who may arrive in Japan from overseas at any time, applications for admission are accepted year-round.
 SIS, as well, does not set a fixed application deadline.
-The interested applicants should first find out more about SIS Tokyo, such as by signing up for a school visit and fill out an advance registration form.

 Additional expected costs include school uniform, a few of after school programs (for only the programs taught by outside experts), summer school (for only participants) and field trips/school trips, PTA contribution fee, annual stationary fee.